EV Charger Recommendations

 What amp EV charger do I need?

 Most homeowners need a 40A charger.
-It adds 25–30 miles of range per hour and works with 100A–200A panels.
+It adds 25 to 30 miles of range per hour and works with 100A to 200A panels.

 The right charger size depends on your electrical panel capacity, not your vehicle.
 A 40A charger requires a 50A breaker and fully charges most EVs overnight.
-Only upgrade to 48A or 50A if your panel has confirmed available capacity — a NEC 220.82 load calculation tells you exactly how much room you have.
+Only upgrade to 48A or 50A if your panel has confirmed available capacity, a NEC 220.82 load calculation tells you exactly how much room you have.

-Quick guide: 100A–150A panel → 40A charger.
-150A–200A panel → 48A charger.
+Quick guide: 100A to 150A panel → 40A charger.
+150A to 200A panel → 48A charger.
 200A panel with headroom → 50A charger.

 NEC References: